 You will notice that the word “aerobic” or “cardio” has been set off in quotation marks when it refers to an activity performed for exercise.
 There is a good reason for this emphasis:

-There is no such a thing as “aerobic” exercise!
+There is no such thing as “aerobic” exercise!
 We all heard that activities such as jogging and cycling are “aerobic” while those such as weight training and sprinting are “anaerobic”.
 These distinctions are not 100% correct.
 The words aerobic and anaerobic refer to metabolic pathway which operate continuously at all times and in all activities.
 You cannot “turn off” either of these pathways by merely increasing or decreasing the intensity of an activity.

 Elevated heart rate is not an indicator of exercise intensity, exercise effect, or exercise value.
 It is quite possible to experience an elevated pulse, laboured breathing, and profuse sweating without achieving valuable exercise.
 Intense emotional experiences commonly cause these symptoms without a shred of exercise benefit.

 Don’t be fooled by the genetic exceptions who protest that they have never been injured, overuse injuries are cumulative and we are often not aware that we have them until it is too late.
 In time, the enthusiastic runner will probably pay the price for all that ”healthy” activity.
-If that price is a decrease or loss of mobility in one’s later years, then ”aerobics / cardio” have effectively shortened the individuals lifespan.
-Loss of mobility is often the first step towards loss of all biological competence.
+If that price is a decrease or loss of mobility in one’s later years, then ”aerobics/cardio” have effectively shortened the individuals lifespan.
+Loss of mobility is often the first step towards the loss of all biological competence.

 Force is Mass x Acceleration, you cannot avoid all force in physical activity, of course.
 But, why subject yourself to it when it is entirely unnecessary?
 If someone is hurt while playing football or some other activity, it is unfortunate.
 If someone is hurt during an ”aerobic” or so-called ”cardio” while running for ”fitness”, it is a tragic waste.